 We still reach thousands of people each month, both professionals and families.
 Connecting and uniting the different facets of the Autism community.

-With the relaunch we have different and much improved look and feel to the site than ever before.
+With the relaunch, we have a different and much-improved look and feel of the site than ever before.
 You can now interact on the site in twitter/FB newsfeed style of interaction.
 Sharing daily thoughts and ideas.
 And of course, you can submit posts to the main page, where our team takes a look.
 Our goal is basic grammar and that the posts are respectful to the community.
 We all can disagree, but we want to make sure it is with respect.
-We aren’t big on censoring people’s opinions or ideas, after 8+ years we recognized early on that stiffling people’s freedom of expression does more harm than good.
+We aren’t big on censoring people’s opinions or ideas, after 8+ years we recognized early on that stifling people’s freedom of expression does more harm than good.
 We do, however, promote and encourage respectful discussion.
 If things get out of hand we do step in if needed.
 Our track record on this has been good thus far.

 With all that we’ve been able to accomplish this past year, there’s still more to do.